Good Shepherd Parish Prayer

 Download the service leaflet below to follow along.

-The Wednesday in the Third Week of Easter
+The Wednesday in the Sixth Week of Easter

 Letty Anderson, Officiant